rkuma183/wilsonmar.github.io/_posts/2016-06-05-data-security-github.md

 so we can <strong>`SSH`</strong>
 with the private side of the pair (instead of a password).

-PROTIP: In an enterprise setting where other members of your team may need to use your credentials in case you're on vacation or something, one approach is to store credentials in a <strong>cloud drive</strong>
+PROTIP: For those who only want to create credential once, one approach is to store credentials in a <strong>cloud drive</strong>
 (such as Dropbox, Box, Google Drive, or Microsoft OneDrive).
-The keys can be downloaded along with
+Credentials there can be downloaded along with
 <strong>SSH scripts</strong> to simplify execution.

 For physical security,